-Our highly trained and supervised volunteer and staff advocates will meet survivors and their significant others at the emergency room and intensive care unit of area hospitals 24-7.
-The advocate’s purpose is to provide comfort to the survivor by sharing knowledge, reinforcing the control the survivor has, facilitating communication as needed, and ensuring the survivor has next steps and referrals.
+Our highly trained and supervised volunteer and staff advocates will meet survivors and their significant others at area hospitals 24-7 (emergency rooms and intensive care units).
+The advocate’s purpose is to provide comfort to the survivor by sharing knowledge, offering empowering support, helping survivors talk with medical staff, and ensuring the survivor has next steps and referrals.

 What a medical advocate can do for you

 Immediately following an assault you may face many emotional, medical, and legal decisions.
 If you would like a medical advocate for support, the hospital will call one to support you while the evidence is collected.
 Advocates can do the following:

 - Meet you at the hospital emergency room and stay with you during your visit